ImNotMythicDev/MBP2015ManjaroDrivers/README.md

 THE STATE IS BROKEN DONT RUN IT!!!
 TEMP MESSAGE
 # YES.
 AI was used to clean stuff up and fix my grammar.
-Otherwise i did other stuff myself.
+Otherwise i did other stuff myself
-And before you say its risky i tried it on my MacBook Pro and no errors.
+# I am not responsible for broken devices.
+Use USB tethering for temporary LAN